 English language requirements

 Teaching, assessment and student support will take place in English, unless otherwise stated.
-Schools must be confident that candidates have the proficiency in English language necessary to succeed on their chosen course and that, where relevant, they meet the UKVI (UK Visas and Immigration) minimum requirements to obtain a Tier 4 visa.
+Schools must be confident that candidates have the proficiency in English language necessary to succeed on their chosen course and that, where relevant, they meet the UKVI (UK Visas and Immigration) minimum requirements to obtain a Student visa.

 The University requires that all applicants to courses at degree-level and above meet our minimum requirements for English, however many courses will have requirements which are higher than this minimum in order to ensure candidates are appropriately prepared for their chosen course.
 Acceptable English qualifications and the Universitys minimum requirements (including validity periods) for these can be found on our Accepted Qualifications webpage.
 Applicants can view course-specific English requirements on the relevant page of Coursefinder or, for our International Foundation Year, on our IFY page.

 Applicants who do not meet the relevant English requirements at the point of application may be made an offer which is conditional on successful completion of one of the approved tests.
 Alternatively, where a postgraduate applicant does not meet the English language requirements for the academic course, but does meet the requirements for the University of Leeds pre-sessional English language summer courses, they may be eligible for a combined offer for the pre-sessional and Taught Postgraduate course.
 For more detail, please see the Language Centre Admissions Policy.

 Where an applicant has already satisfied the English language requirements but subsequently provides further evidence that falls below the Universitys or the UKVIs requirements, the offer must be revised.